AndrewVos/o/README.md

       o.O(someString)
     }

-Run this and you'll see something like this:
+Run that and you'll see something like this:

 ![output](https://github.com/AndrewVos/o/raw/master/output.png)